 Another rise in Northern Ireland unemployment rate

-The number of people claiming unemployment benefit in Northern Ireland rose again in February.
+The number of people claiming unemployment benefits in Northern Ireland rose again in June.

-The survey takes a representative sample by asking households about their status.
-The latest figures have been driven by falls in the construction and service sector.
+The Labour Force Survey takes a representative sample by asking households about their status.

-The Labour Force Survey also suggests that the current rate of economic inactivity, (jobless people not looking for work) in Northern Ireland is 28.4%, a figure also considerably higher than the UK average rate.
+The Labour Force Surveysuggests that the current rate of economic inactivity in Northern Ireland is 26.4%.